reconjohn/residential/docs/residential.md

 ## 3 clusters in Seattle

-> 3 clusters were identified with the census track in Seattle.
+> Each census track in Seattle was identified with the 3 clusters.

 <center>